STashakkori/Salvum_Prebuilt_Native/README.md

 Create a directory in ~ called salvum

-Copy install_salvum.sh and slm.enc to ~/salvum directory
+Copy install_salvum.sh and slm.tgz to ~/salvum directory

 From the ~/salvum directory, execute the following command:
 ```